Elementary German (50:470:101 and 102)

 This is the basic introduction to the German language.
 It provides crucial communicative skills and a solid foundation for further study in German, as well as an introduction to German culture.

-Elementary German II (102) is the continuation of 101 and is also the appropriate starting point for students who had two years of German in high school.
+Elementary German II (102) is the continuation of 101 and is also the appropriate starting point for most students who had one year of German in high school.

-Students who had three years of German in high school should normally take Intermediate I.
+Students who had two years or more of German in high school should normally take Intermediate I. If this course is not offered in a particular semester, please contact Dr. James Rushing for advice about which course to take.

 A placement test is available, but is not required.
 Students uncertain about which course to take should contact the department.